selcukemiravci/selcukemiravci/README.md

 ## About Me
 <div align="center">
 I am 19 years old.
 I am interested in Software Development.
 My interest started at an early age with Arduino boards!
-I am trying to improve myself everyday.
+I am always trying to improve myself everyday.
 I am hoping to work in Data Science, Machine Learning or Cyber Security field in the future!
 </div>